Last updated: June 2026

 The distinction between "equity injection" and "down payment" matters more than it sounds.

-The 10% is calculated on the total purchase price, not the loan amount.
-On a $500,000 acquisition, the equity injection is $50,000.
-On a $1,000,000 acquisition, it is $100,000.
+Total project cost is the purchase price plus closing costs, working capital, and any other completion costs, not just the headline price or the loan amount.
+On a $500,000 project, the equity injection is $50,000.
+On a $1,000,000 project, it is $100,000.

 What Counts as Equity Injection